Birational contraction of genus two tails in the moduli space of genus four curves I: Moduli space of h-stable pointed curves of genus two

 which contradicts Proposition~\ref{P:balance} unless $r_i = 0$ for all $i$. \end{proof}

-The proposition implies that if $(C, p)$ is Chow semistable bicanonical pointed curve of genus two, then \begin{enumerate} \item $C$ is nondegenerate and; \item a rational component of $C$ has three special points counting multiplicity and; \item $C$ has no elliptic tail. \end{enumerate} For instance, suppose that $C$ had an elliptic tail.
-Then $C = E_1 \cup_q E_2$ where $E_i$ are subcurves of genus one meeting each other in one node $q$, and the bicanonical system $\omega_C^{\otimes 2}(2 p)$ is not very ample on $E_i$ if $p \not\in E_i$.
+The proposition implies that if $(C, p)$ is Chow semistable bi-log-canonical pointed curve of genus two, then \begin{enumerate} \item $C$ is nondegenerate and; \item a rational component of $C$ has three special points counting multiplicity and; \item $C$ has no elliptic tail. \end{enumerate} For instance, suppose that $C$ had an elliptic tail.
+Then $C = E_1 \cup_q E_2$ where $E_i$ are subcurves of genus one meeting each other in one node $q$, and the bi-log-canonical system $\omega_C^{\otimes 2}(2 p)$ is not very ample on $E_i$ if $p \not\in E_i$.

 \